-To qualify for Social Security Disability Insurance (SSDI) benefits, you must be completely disabled according to the Social Security Administration (SSA)’s definition of total disability.
-You must also have worked and paid Federal Insurance Contributions Act (FICA) premiums while you were working.
+To qualify for Social Security disability, you must have worked and paid Federal Insurance Contributions Act (FICA) premiums while you were working.
 In most cases, if you have worked for an outside employer in the United States, you have made FICA contributions (as has your employer).

 Regarding past work and FICA contributions, most workers will need to have worked for at least five of the past ten years in order to be insured under the SSDI benefits.
 The exact requirements vary depending on your age, with younger and older workers having less stringent requirements than workers in their 30s and 40s.